Differences (song)

 "Differences" is an R&B song by American singer Ginuwine.
-It was written by the artist alongside producer Troy Oliver and recorded for his third studio album, The Life (2001).
-Released as the album's second single, the ballad spent four weeks at number-one on the US Hot R&B/Hip-Hop Songs chart and peaked at number four on the Billboard Hot 100.
-It was ranked at number 50 and number 68 in the 2001 and 2002 on Billboard Year-End lists, respectively, and was eventually certified gold by the Recording Industry Association of America (RIAA).
-American rapper Pop Smoke sampled the song on his hit track released in 2020, "What You Know Bout Love" from his album Shoot for the Stars, Aim for the Moon.
+It was written by him alongside producer Troy Oliver and recorded for Ginuwine's third studio album, The Life (2001).
+Released as the album's second single in June 2001, the song spent four weeks at number one on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart and peaked at number four on the Billboard Hot 100.
+It was ranked at numbers 50 and 68 in the 2001 and 2002 on the Billboard year-end rankings, respectively, and was certified gold by the Recording Industry Association of America (RIAA).
+American rapper Pop Smoke sampled "Differences" for his 2020 song "What You Know Bout Love".

 Background

 "Differences" was written by Ginuwine along with Troy Oliver, while production was helmed by the latter.
 In an interview with Blogcritics, Ginuwine commented on the background to the track: "That song was really during a time when I was going through a depressed state because of my dad and my mom had passed.
 We're writing a whole bunch of songs [...]
 I said, 'I'm going to write a song about [my wife]', and it happened to be a song that a lot of people wanted to sing to their wives when they were getting married.
 It's just one of those songs that will always be here.
 I'm just happy I'm the one that did it."